Temporary Accommodation Centres

 Articles 23 and 24 TPR authorise DGMM to determine whether a temporary protection beneficiary shall be referred to one of the existing camps or allowed to reside outside the camps on their own means in a province determined by the Ministry of Interior Affairs.
 Amended Article 24 TPR authorises DGMM to allow temporary protection beneficiaries to reside outside the camp in provinces to be determined by the Ministry of Interior Affairs.
 It also commits that out of temporary protection beneficiaries living outside the camps, those who are in financial need may be accommodated in other facilities identified by the Governorate.

-As of 27 February 2020, there were seven such large-scale camps accommodating a total of 64,048 temporary protection beneficiaries, spread across five provinces in Southern Turkey in the larger Syria border region.
-The cost of operation of the camps and service provision therein is significant.
+As of 14 April 2021, there were seven such large-scale camps accommodating a total of 56,970 temporary protection beneficiaries, spread across five provinces in Southern Turkey in the larger Syria border region.
+The cost of operation of the camps and service provision there is significant.
+The number of residents thus decreased from 64,048 in February 2019 to 56,970 in April 2021.

-The number of temporary accommodation centres has been steadily reducing.
-In 2019, the number of camps and of residents decreased again.
+The number of temporary accommodation centres has been steadily reducing in recent years.
+In 2019, the number of camps and of residents had also decreased.
 In 2019, Malatya Beydagi, Harran, Ceylanpinar, Suruc, Antep Nizip 2 and Kilis Oncupinar were closed.
-Closing dates were announced beforehand and UNHCR gave pocket money of between 1,730 TL (266 EUR) up to 11,540 TL (1,775 EUR) for moving.
-As of May and June 2019, 29,880 Syrians were transferred to other locations from Ceylanpinar and Suruc camps.
+Closing dates were announced beforehand and UNHCR gave one off financial assistance of between 1,730 TL (266 EUR) up to 11,540 TL (1,775 EUR) for moving.
+As of May and June 2019, 29,880 Syrians had been transferred to other locations from the Ceylanpinar and Suruc camps.
 Approximately 80,000 people have been transferred to cities to date.
 Some vulnerable groups such as victims of violence, disabled people are still in camps but the rest have mainly been appointed to new cities.
 Some cities were closed to new registrations in 2019 such as Mersin, Antalya, Yalova and Istanbul and others have introduced quotas.
 For example, Hatay had a quota for 50 new registrations.
 The majority of those who left camps needed support due to barriers to adapt to city life.
-Unaccompanied children were kept in Adana Saricam camp were transferred to public premises (CODEM) after legal amendments in December 2019.
+Unaccompanied children from Adana Saricam camp were transferred to public premises (CODEM) after legal amendments in December 2019.
 The main problems are social cohesion, language barrier, access to services and housing.

 Urban and rural areas

-More than half of the 3.6 million Syrians were registered in 4 out of the 81 Turkish provinces (Istanbul, Şanlıurfa, Hatay and Gaziantep).
-While Istanbul hosts the largest number of registered temporary protection beneficiaries, this only corresponds to 3.27% of its population.
-Conversely, temporary protection beneficiaries correspond to 22.3% of the population in Gaziantep, 20.9% in Şanlıurfa, 27.4% in Hatay and 80.8% in Kilis.
+More than half of the 3.6 million Syrians were registered in 4 out of the 81 Turkish provinces (Istanbul, Gaziantep, Hatay and Şanlıurfa).
+While Istanbul hosts the largest number of registered temporary protection beneficiaries, this only corresponds to 3.48% of its population.
+Conversely, temporary protection beneficiaries correspond to 21.54% of the population in Gaziantep, 20.9% in Şanlıurfa, 26.34% in Hatay and 74.54% in Kilis.

 According to a report of the National Police Academy:

-Recent research from the University of Gaziantep, based on a survey of 1,824 persons in 129 Syrian households in Gaziantep, found that an average of 6.6 residents live in each household, with 30% of the surveyed households accommodating more than one family.
-Similar findings were published in June 2018 by SGDD-ASAM and UN Women based on a survey of 1,230 women.
-About half of the surveyed women reported living in households larger than seven people.
+Research from the University of Gaziantep, based on a survey of 1,824 persons in 129 Syrian households in Gaziantep, found that an average of 6.6 residents live in each household, with 30% of the surveyed households accommodating more than one family.
 According to recent data 70.53% of Syrians in Turkey are Women and Children.

 Incidents of tension and violence by locals against Syrians have also been reported.
 In Mardin, seven Syrian families received letters in February 2019 threatening them with violence if they refused to leave the neighbourhood within seven days.
 In Elazığ, refugees were subject to racist violence in September 2018 and were told to leave the Artuklu neighbourhood after their shops were attacked.
 Two serious incidents were reported in Bursa in July and September 2018.
 Two people were killed in a different incident occurring in Şanlıurfa in September 2018, following which the governor gathered Syrian “opinion leaders” to discuss cohesion issues.
 In Denizli, following the arrest of six Syrians following rape accusations, a total of 927 Syrians were evacuated from the Kale district in October 2018 to avoid lynching from the local population.
 Governors in different provinces lead migration coordination groups aiming at improving social cohesion.
 In Kayseri, for example, this group visits a family of refugees each week.
 On the other hand, the Governor of Hatay stated ahead of the local elections on 31 March 2019 that Syrians should avoid leaving their homes on election day.